mahad-a/Group13_Project/README.txt

 ## Project Objective

 The objective of the project is to create an UNO Flip card game.
-Uno Flip is a variation of the classic Uno card game, and we aim to provide an interactive and user friendly experience for players.
+Uno Flip is a variation of the classic Uno card game, and we aim to provide an interactive and user-friendly experience for players.

 ## Project Milestones